-Found in Mystery & Suspense“Robert B. Parker has taken his place beside Dashiell Hammett, Raymond Chandler, and Ross Macdonald,” The Boston Globe once wrote.
+Found in Suspense & Thriller“Robert B. Parker has taken his place beside Dashiell Hammett, Raymond Chandler, and Ross Macdonald,” The Boston Globe once wrote.
 But over the course of a legendary literary career, Parker single-handedly reinvented American detective fiction for the modern world with his irreverent, idealistic protagonist, Spenser.
 From a murdered student at an elite university to a star Red Sox pitcher accused of throwing games, from the affluent Massachusetts suburbs to the backstreets of Boston and the backwoods of Maine, these gripping novels are grounded in place, peopled by a diverse cast of characters, and bursting with Spenser’s signature humor and attitude.

 Praise for Robert B. Parker’s Spenser novels

 “Crackling dialogue, plenty of action and expert writing . . .
 Unexpectedly literate—[Spenser is] in many respects the very exemplar of the species.”—The New York Times

 “They just don’t make private eyes tougher or funnier.”—People

 “Parker has a recorder’s ear for dialogue, an agile wit . . . and, strangely enough, a soupçon of compassion hidden under that sardonic, flip exterior.”—Los Angeles Times